 Port Henry is an historic town with a creative future.
 We welcome you and hope that you will take a tour of our public art!

 Our citizens create art in many forms...from historic signs restorations to murals and directional signs.
-Read about it here, or download and print your own copy (text and map), and then take the tour and enjoy!
+Read about it here, or download and print your own copy, and then take the tour and enjoy!
+And read this, for someone else's perspecive: "Painting the Town" (opens in a new window).

 Port Henry's downtown park is a hub for village art activities.
 The Information Booth has an enticing front porch.
 To the left, there is a large mural depicting the grand Witherbee Sherman Company headquarters that is now the Town Hall.
 Just to the north, a new mural lists important dates in Port Henry's history.
-Currently, the park is hosting "Funky Folk", a collection of wooden folk dressed to express the eclectic range of personalities to be found in Port Henry.
+Seasonally (late Autumn), the park hosts "Funky Folk", a collection of wooden folk dressed to express the eclectic range of personalities to be found in Port Henry.

 Just behind the Mt.
 Moriah Presbyterian Church you will discover a small piece of the Tropics.
 Painted in the summer of 2012, this mural is a jungle of exotic plants and animals including primeval grasses, a ladybug, and a very bright flamingo.
 See if you can count the number of colors that appear here.